bimobject/api-documentation/03-embed-api/3d-preview/README.md

 ### Styling

-Recommended styling for the 3D preview.
-Height can be set to whatever suits your application.
+Recommended styling for the 3D preview. `height` can be set to whatever suits your application.

 ```css
 .preview {